 Welcome to Kōkua Mau

 Kōkua Mau is a Movement to Improve Care for those with serious illness and their loved ones.
 We are Hawaii’s trusted resource for accurate information on Advance Care Planning (ACP) including Advance Directives and POLST, palliative care, which provides relief from the symptoms and stress of illness, and hospice care which provides the best care possible at the end of life.
-(Kōkua Mau means ‘Continuous Care‘ in Hawaiian.)
+Kōkua Mau means ‘Continuous Care‘ in Hawaiian.

 Collaborating since 1999: Kōkua Mau – A Movement to Improve Care.
-As network of organizations and individuals we bring to the forefront meaningful, thoughtful and sensitive conversations on improving care and support for those with serious illness.
+As a network of organizations and individuals we bring to the forefront meaningful, thoughtful and sensitive conversations on improving care and support for those with serious illness.
 We are viewed as a thought leader working to ensure that every individual has the right to quality care throughout their lives, including at the end of life.
-We advocate for quality palliative and hospice care within the medical and legislative communities in Hawai‘i.
+We advocate for quality palliative care and hospice care within the medical and legislative communities in Hawai‘i.

 Our goal is to create a community in which advance care planning conversations are the norm.
 We are fostering a movement to change social norms in Hawai‘i regarding conversations and decisions around serious illness and end-of-life care, and to provide all individuals and communities with greater choice and control regarding their quality of life.
 We do not focus on the end of life, but rather the quality of life.